PatrickChoDev/legacy-website/README.md

 Welcome to my personal website repository!
 This is where I maintain the source code for my personal website.

+*This website will be deprecated soon, feels free to copy my codes.
+I'm building a new one :) but for apply some jobs I need this stupid template..*

 ## Overview

 This website serves as my digital portfolio and personal space on the internet, built with SvelteKit.